Collin Martin: North Carolina FC

 In December 2023, Martin was signed by North Carolina FC.
 He made his debut on March 9 in a 0-0 tie at home against the Charleston Battery.
 On May 14, 2024, Martin reached 10,000 USL Championship Regular Season minutes in a 2-0 win against Loudoun United FC.
 On August 3, 2024, Martin was named the Man of the Match in their 1-0 win against Orange County SC.
 On September 21, 2024, Martin recorded his 150th USL Championship Regular Season appearance in a 2-0 win against Indy Eleven and recorded an assist.
 Martin was included as an honorable mention in the USL Championship Team of the Week for week 29 of the 2024 season.

 International career

-Martin has represented the United States at U-14, U-15, U-17, and U-20 levels.
+Martin represented the United States at U-14, U-15, U-17, and U-20 levels.

 Personal life

 Martin was raised in an observant Episcopalian family.

-On June 29, 2018, Martin came out publicly as gay.
-He was reported at the time to be the only active male professional soccer player to be openly gay.
+On June 29, 2018, Martin came out publicly as gay, making him at the time the only out gay man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.
+He was also reported at the time to be the only active male professional soccer player to be openly gay.

 Martin transferred his credits from Wake Forest University to George Washington University after joining D.C.
 United.
 He attended part-time for four years, and online for a fifth from Minnesota, before graduating in 2019 with a degree in history.